 Because I have shorter legs and I want to extend the length of my legs visually because I feel that balances out my proportions more.
 I can easily do this by tucking in my shirt or wearing a cropped shirt.
 I tuck in all of my sweaters and if it's too bulky to tuck into my pants, I wear a belt on top of my sweater, then pull out the sweater to crop it.
 Thus the sweater is tucked into the belt, which is hidden, instead of my pants.
 This trick makes my legs look longer and my body more proportionate.

-Cinched in dresses at the waist create this rule because the fullness of skirt and top create dimension where it divides the dress into 1/3 and 2/3rds.
+Cinched in dresses at the waist create this rule because the fullness of the skirt and top create dimension where it divides the dress into 1/3 and 2/3rds.
 Here is an example of an empire waist dress that breaks the body up into 1/3 top and 2/3 bottom.
-If you were an outfit that cuts you in half, it would not be a flattering look
+If you wore an outfit that cuts you in half, it would not be a flattering look.

 Related links